mesalock-linux/mesapy/README.md

 # Getting started

+Basically, you can use MesaPy as any other Python implementations (e.g., CPython and PyPy).
+There are many ways to experience MesaPy:

+  - the pre-built binary of MesaPy
+  - use MesaLock Linux docker to try MesaPy
+  - build MesaPy by yourself from source

 ## Building MesaPy from source

 Building MesaPy from source is very simple, you can simply use the docker provided